Neurology

 Who should letters come from?

-3 clinical letters (at least 1 should be from a neurologist; it’s ideal if all 3 are from a neurologist, though it is preferable to have a thoughtful letter from a non-neurologist than a superficial letter from a neurologist.
+3-4 strong clinical letters (at least 1 should be from a neurologist; it’s ideal if all 3 are from a neurologist, though it is preferable to have a thoughtful letter from a non-neurologist than a superficial letter from a neurologist.
 Internal medicine is an excellent alternative if available).

 1 research letter if the applicant has a substantial research experience